IllusionMan1212/lyrics-grabbr/README.md

 # lyricsgrabbr

-App to listen to Spotify notifications and provide lyrics for currently playing song.
+App that listens to your notifications and provides lyrics for the currently playing song.